pdf-association/pdf-corpora/README.md

 - The November 2020 update conveniently pre-packages all PDFs into six compressed tarballs (.tgz files): https://corpora.tika.apache.org/base/packaged/pdfs/
 - The initial release from Sept 2020 is also still available from https://corpora.tika.apache.org/base/packaged/pdfs/archive/

 An outcome of the DARPA-funded SafeDocs research program, a large and growing corpus (>32K files, >31GB) collated by targeted deep-crawls of various issue trackers (e.g. Bugzilla, JIRA, GitHub) to extract PDF attachments on public bug reports for various well-known open-source PDF-aware implementations.
 These PDFs are not directly discoverable via standard internet search engines.
-By it's very nature, this corpus has a higher than normal quantity of unusual and malformed PDFs.
+By its very nature, this corpus has a higher-than-normal quantity of unusual and malformed PDFs.
 Further technical details of this corpus can be found at https://www.pdfa.org/a-new-stressful-pdf-corpus/ and https://www.pdfa.org/stressful-pdf-corpus-grows/ as well as README files on the Apache Tika regression server.

 **NOTE: this unsanitized collated corpus contains a few PDFs that are known to trigger certain anti-malware/anti-virus programs.**